-Advanced Higher music consists of three compulsory units and one added value unit.
+Advanced Higher music consists of three components.
 The final assessment consists of performing to an examiner and sitting a question paper based on concepts covered in the course.

-PERFORMING
+• PERFORMING

 You will develop performing skills on two instruments or one instrument and voice.
 You will develop your technical and musical performance skills through practice and self-reflection.
-These pieces can be presented in a solo and/or group setting.